latheon-network/Latheon/STATUS.md

 - This is a solo-founder prototype built with AI-assisted development, not yet a funded team effort.
 - Metadata (transaction timing, gas usage) remains publicly visible on-chain — see `THREAT-MODEL.md` for the full picture of what is and isn't protected.
 - **Production track (V3):** selective disclosure today means sharing your `secret` directly, which also grants spending power — see §3 above and `docs/selective-disclosure-design.md` for the fix, which is now working on a separate experimental track.
-- **Experimental track (V4):** confirmed working end-to-end on testnet, but has had no independent security review or automated test coverage yet — see §4.
+- **Experimental track (V4):** confirmed working end-to-end on testnet, with automated test coverage now in place, but has had no independent security review yet.

 ## 8. Verification